Women and gender equity

 In line with the Workplace Gender Equality Act 2012, Macquarie submits its public report with the Workplace Gender Equality Agency .
 All universities are required to submit their reports by 31 July each year.

-The 2015–16 Workplace Gender Equality Agency Report was submitted on 30 July 2016.
+The 2016-2017 Workplace Gender Equality Agency Report was submitted on 30 July 2017.
 Macquarie University employees are invited to provide comments on the report to Jo Hatton, Manager, Workplace Equity and Diversity Unit, by emailing email@example.com.
 All comments are confidential.
+If you have any issue with the accessibility of this report, please contact Jo Hatton.